Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Discussion

 \subsubsection{Water extraction architecture}

-As the Monte Carlo analyses reveals, the WE plant has the widest range in the required regolith excavation rate (Fig.~\ref{fig:mc_exc_rate}).
-Although it can still be the lightest plant architecture for three years' operation (see, e.g., Figs.~\ref{fig:sizing_mass_target_ox_3} and \ref{fig:sizing_mass_water_content_3}), it requires a lot more mass to improve the robustness of the system (Table~\ref{tab:mass_95}).
-If the water content in the excavated regolith is indeed as high as 30 wt\% as reported in \cite{Li.2018}, the expected regolith excavation becomes smaller (Fig.~\ref{fig:mc_exc_rate_30}) and the expected power consumption also becomes smaller than the other architectures (Fig.~\ref{fig:mc_power_30}).
+As the Monte Carlo analyses reveal, the WE plant has the widest range in the required regolith excavation rate (Fig.~\ref{fig:mc_exc_rate})\revaasecond{, required power (Fig.~\ref{fig:mc_power}), and landed mass (Fig.~\ref{fig:mc_mass}) While it can still be the lightest plant architecture for operations lasting two years or longer (Fig.~\ref{fig:sizing_mass_prod_period}), achieving greater system robustness requires significantly more mass (Table~\ref{tab:mass_95}).}

+If the water content in the excavated regolith is indeed as high as 30 wt\% as reported \revaasecond{by Li et al.~}\cite{Li.2018}, the expected regolith excavation becomes smaller (Fig.~\ref{fig:mc_exc_rate_30}) and the expected power consumption becomes \revaa{the smallest} (Fig.~\ref{fig:mc_power_30}). \revaasecond{However, if the water content is low, this architecture demands substantially higher power (Fig.~\ref{fig:sizing_power_water_content}).
+Therefore, decision-makers must carefully evaluate this option and ensure greater certainty in water content before implementation.}

-\subsubsection{Parallel Hybrid architecture}
+\subsubsection{Parallel hybrid architecture}

-The performance, indicated by the power consumption, and regolith excavation, of the Parallel Hybrid architecture turned out to be between that of the CR the WE architectures.
-The required landed mass for the Parallel Hybrid architecture is not the lightest.
-However, the mass difference between the Parallel Hybrid architecture and the CR or the WE architecture \rev{not always significant} (see e.g., Fig.~\ref{fig:sizing_mass_recycle_rate_3years}), indicating that one can gather a lot more information that cannot be obtained from the CR or WE architecture by adding a little mass.
+The performance, indicated by the power consumption, and regolith excavation, of the \revaa{PH} architecture turned out to be between that of the CR and the WE architectures \revaasecond{(see e.g., Figs.~\ref{fig:sizing_power_target_ox} and \ref{fig:sizing_mass_water_content}).} The required landed mass for the \revaa{PH} architecture is not the lightest.
+However, the mass difference between the \revaa{PH} architecture and the CR or the WE architecture \rev{not always significant} (see e.g., Fig.~\ref{fig:sizing_mass_target_ox}), indicating that one can gather a lot more information that cannot be obtained from the CR or WE architecture by adding a little mass.
 Therefore, having a hybrid pilot plant to gather more information to help decision-makers make more informed decisions for a full-scale plant could be beneficial.
 This potential flexibility in the operation and deployment of a hybrid plant should be explored in the future.

-\subsubsection{Series Hybrid architecture}
+\subsubsection{Series hybrid architecture}